PCORI Pipeline to Proposal Program Office

-PCORI is seeking Letters of Intent (LOIs) for Independent Tier III projects through their Pipeline to Proposal Awards Initiative.
-This program supports the development of research proposals designed by research partnerships of researchers, patients, caregivers, and other healthcare stakeholders.
-The deadline for submitting a letter of inquiry is Thursday, June 30.
+PCORI is seeking Letters of Inquiry (LOIs) for Tier A projects through their Pipeline to Proposal Awards Initiative.
+This program supports the development of research ideas and proposals designed by partnerships of patients, caregivers, and other healthcare stakeholders.
+The deadline for submitting a letter of inquiry is Thursday, April 20.

 Read more about the Pipeline to Proposal Awards Initiative.
-Find out more in this related Blog post: New Pipeline to Proposal Funding Opportunity Available to Research Partnerships
+Find the funding announcement here: Pipeline to Proposal Awards Tier A Pre-Engagement/Community Projects

 The program has recently been improved to be more efficient, find our more here in the related blog post.
 Restructuring PCORI’s Pipeline Awards.